Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 ## LoRaWAN MAC Frames

 * **JoinRequest**:
-  This message is used by a device to join a network.
-It contains the device’s unique identifier devEUI and a random nonce that will be used for session key derivation.
+  This message is used by a end-device to join a network.
+It contains the end-device’s unique identifier devEUI and a random nonce that will be used for session key derivation.
 * **JoinAccept**:
-  To on-board a device, the network server responds to the JoinRequest device’s message with a JoinAccept message.
-That message is encrypted with the device’s AppKey and contains (amongst other fields) the major network’s settings and a network random nonce used to derive the session keys.
+  To on-board a end-device, the Network Server responds to the JoinRequest end-device’s message with a JoinAccept message.
+That message is encrypted with the end-device’s AppKey and contains (amongst other fields) the major network’s settings and a network random nonce used to derive the session keys.
 * **Data**